 You can also use the I Hear sentence starter more spontaneously, such as I hear bird when you are in the garden.

-Again I really recommend doing the official PECs training course if you haven’t already.
-You can get lots of information and resources from PECs themselves:
+I really recommend doing the official PECS training course if you haven’t already.

-I love this PDF from PECs: Materials for Attributes and Commenting Lessons from PECs
+I love this really helpful PDF from PECS on Materials for Attributes and Commenting Lessons.

 It may also be worth looking at the PECS YouTube Channel.